 2. In-person events do not seamlessly transition into a virtual format

 You cannot simply “copy and paste” an in-person event into a digital format.
 Many elements of your event will need to be tweaked to ensure its successful in virtual form.
 The first being the schedule – it’s important to keep sessions short, build in time for breaks, and keep the programming to a few hours (attendees’ attention span in the virtual world is much shorter).
-It’s also important to create engaging content, distractions are literally a click away, so ensure content is relevant and exciting to the audience.
+It’s also important to create engaging content, distractions are a click away, so ensure content is relevant and exciting.

 3. You can never be too prepared

 Dry-runs are your best friend for a virtual event.
 You can’t assume that things will run smoothly on the first try (they likely will not).
 Hosting test sessions for key stakeholders is incredibly valuable – even for the most tech-savvy of them all.
 While describing how to use the platform in an email is helpful, logging onto the event platform with speakers or sponsors will give them the opportunity to get comfortable with the functions and ask their questions.
 It also provides the opportunity to test their audio, video, and internet connection so that any changes can be made, prior to the event starting.
 It may seem superfluous to your team, speakers, suppliers or other stakeholders, but in the end, it will benefit all parties involved.

 4. Technology is both your best friend and worst enemy